On the topology of conormal complexes and posets of matroids: Conormal Complex

-\begin{example} There are $228$ bichains of the matroid $M_C$, as defined in Example ~\ref{example_big_triangle}, which are not biflags.
-However $\mathbf{C}$ only contains nine bichains.
-The poset structure of the minimal bichains $(\mathbf{C},\preceq)$ is given below:
+\begin{example} There are $228$ bichains of the matroid $M$, as defined in Example ~\ref{ex:big_triangle}, which are not biflags.
+However, there are only nine non-repeating bichains.
+The poset structure of the non-repeating bichains $(\mathbf{C},\preceq)$ is given below: